Nithinabraham40/Nithinabraham40/README.md

 Prior to my current role, I gained valuable experience as a Network Engineer at Corus Infotech for 8 months.
 This role provided me with insights into network infrastructure and honed my troubleshooting skills.

 ## Education
-- 🎓 BTech in Computer Science from Government Engineering College Palakkad
+- 🎓 BTech in Information Technology from Government Engineering College Palakkad

 ## Contact Me
 Feel free to reach out to me via email at [abrahamnithin@gmail.com].
 I'm open to discussing exciting opportunities, collaborations, or simply having a chat about technology! 📩